MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 >*Only available to commercial customers in the Release Preview Channel [as described here in this blog post](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/windows-10-version-21h1-for-commercial-pre-release-validation/ba-p/2220577).

 ## Windows 10 October 2020 Update (20H2)

+The Windows 10 October 2020 Update was released to the world starting on October 20th, 2020.
+The final build for this update is Build 19042.572.

 | Build | Beta | Release Preview | WSUS | ISO |
 |-------|------|------|------|------|
 |19042.1081||[**6/17/2021**](https://blogs.windows.com/windows-insider/2021/06/17/releasing-windows-10-build-19042-1081-20h2-to-release-preview-channel/)|